Live Music

 Free

-• Live On Stage: Sliding Stones
+• Live On Stage: Fossil and Young

 Prairie Dog Brewpub - Calgary Chinook 105D 58 Ave SE, Calgary, AB, Canada